Conversion to Judaism: Overview

-According to Maimonides (Isurei Biah 13:14), converts were accepted since the beginning of Jewish history, and the foreign wives of Jewish leaders - such as Samson and Solomon - were converts.
-Yet he says (Isurei Biah 13:15), that in the times of Jewish political power, such as the days of Kings David and Solomon, Batei Dinim (Jewish courts) did not accept converts who may have not had the right intention, and they had to wait and prove their intentions to be legally accepted.
+According to Maimonides (Isurei Biah 13:14), converts were accepted since the beginning of Jewish history, and the foreign wives of Jewish leaders—such as Samson and Solomon—were converts.
+Yet he says (Isurei Biah 13:15) that in the times of Jewish political power, such as the days of Kings David (hypothesized to have been during the 11th or 10th centuries BCE) and Solomon (mid-10th century BCE), batei din (Jewish courts) did not accept converts who may have not had the right intention, and they had to wait and prove their intentions to be legally accepted.

-With the notable exception of some Syrian Jewish communities (primarily the Brooklyn, New York and Deal, New Jersey communities), all mainstream forms of Judaism today are open to sincere converts, with all denominations accepting converts converted by their denominations.
-The rules vary between denominations, as does acceptance of some denominations' converts by other denominations.
+With the notable exception of some Syrian Jewish communities (primarily the Brooklyn, New York, and Deal, New Jersey, communities), all mainstream forms of Judaism today are open to sincere converts, with all denominations accepting converts converted within their denominations.
+The rules vary between denominations, as does the acceptance of converts from one denomination by another.

-For Rabbinic Judaism, the laws governing conversion (gerut) are based on codes of law and texts, including discussions in the Talmud, through the Shulkhan Arukh and subsequent interpretations.
+For Rabbinic Judaism, the laws governing conversion (gerut) are based on codes of law and texts, including discussions in the Talmud, through the Shulhan Arukh and subsequent interpretations.
 (Many of the guidelines of accepting converts are based on the Book of Ruth and the manner whereby Ruth was brought into the fold through her mother-in-law, Naomi).
 These rules are held as authoritative by Orthodox Judaism and Conservative Judaism.

-Within Orthodoxy it is commonly understood that Halacha somewhat discourages proselytizing, and religious gerut is somewhat discouraged.
-The majority of rabbis reject potential converts three times, and if the potential convert remains adamant in their desire to convert, the rabbi will then allow them to begin the process.
-These practices do not have any solid basis in the written text, and while they may have been the practice in some locations, it was not universal, and a number of rabbis have not followed these practices.
+In Judaism, proselytizing is discouraged, and religious gerut is somewhat discouraged.
+An ancient tradition called for a sponsoring rabbi to discourage potential converts three times.
+If the potential convert remained adamant in their desire to convert, the rabbi would then begin the process.
+This practice does not have any solid basis in the written text, and while it may have been the practice in some locations, it was not universal.
+The tradition is uncommon in modern practice.

-In order to convert, the conversion candidate must have a circumcision (males) and immerse in the mikveh before a kosher beth din, comprising three Jewish males who are shomer Shabbat.
-There is also a requirement to accept the commandments (although not necessarily a commitment to keep the mitzvot), although without this step there are many authorities who will accept the conversion as valid.
-In the past it is likely that conversions happened like this, and were decentralized, and universally accepted once performed.
+To convert, the candidate must have a circumcision if male, and immerse in the mikveh before a beth din comprising three Jewish men who are shomer Shabbat.
+There is also a requirement to accept the mitzvot (although not necessarily a commitment to keep them).

 Today, the process has become more centralized, with the conversion candidate having to convince a rabbi and the beth din of their sincerity, and there will usually be a considerable amount of study.
-They will then be tested and formally accepted, the convert is issued with a Shtar geirut ("Certificate of Conversion").
-As the conversion process becomes more centralized there are only a limited number of permanent conversion courts that are 'acceptable' to the Chief Rabbinate of Israel.

-However, there are a number of rabbis who are willing to conduct decentralized conversions, and are recognized by each other.
+In addition to studying, potential converts are typically expected to become involved in the Jewish community.
+This includes attending services, participating in holidays and rituals, and building relationships with other Jews in the community.
+They will then be tested and formally accepted, and the convert is issued a Shtar geirut ("Certificate of Conversion").
+As the conversion process becomes more centralized in Israel, there are only a limited number of permanent conversion courts that are acceptable to the Chief Rabbinate of Israel.
+However, rabbis are willing to conduct decentralized conversions and are recognized by each other.
 Two of the more prominent of these rabbis are Chuck Davidson and Haim Amsalem.